For most of us, our jobs are our lifelines. They are important parts of who…

 If your job is not taking you seriously then you need someone who will be a strong advocate for you.
 Unfortunately, because mental health does not show physical signs, is hard to tell when it started, and sometimes unclear what is fueling it, worker’s compensation claims are not always accepted.
 They require more paperwork and testing on your behalf.

-Don’t feel bullied for dealing your own personal mental state.
-Our Workers Compensation Attorney at Koszdin, Fields, Sherry & Katz in Van Nuys.
+Don’t feel bullied for dealing with your own personal mental state.
+Our Workers Compensation Attorney at Koszdin, Fields & Sherry in Van Nuys.
 We understand your situation and will make sure that you get the justice and compensation you deserve for being brave and taking action to help yourself.
 Call 818-812-5639 or click here to learn more about how our professional staff can assist you through this process.